 These bruschetta are brushed with basil-infused olive oil on both sides before being topped with fresh cherry tomatoes and baked in the oven.
 The oil not only adds additional basil flavor but also helps the baguette bake up really crispy.

-For more things to do with basil, check out this Mediterranean Orzo Pasta Salad with Grilled Shrimp.
+For more delicious things to do with fresh basil, check out What can I do with fresh basil besides pesto?

-Step 3.
-Pour the mix into a pan and heat on high for 1 minute.
+- Pour the mix into a pan and heat for a minute.

 You can either discard the basil puree in the strainer or you can mince a garlic clove and mix it along with a bit of salt into the puree and spread it on a piece of toast for a quick snack.